chaniahoffman/01-My-Blog/README.md

 ![img_6246](https://user-images.githubusercontent.com/43041235/47758511-49ac9200-dc79-11e8-90ad-45b061d9b177.JPG)

-*Litter of berkshire cross pigs*
+*Litter of Berkshire cross pigs*

 ***
 ## Keeping the Pigs In

-All the pigs located on the CofO hog farm are raised on dirt.
+All the pigs located at the CofO hog farm are raised on dirt.
 This means the sows are kept on pasture when they are not farrowing, and the pigs are moved to grow-out pens after they are weaned.
 This unusual setup presents many challenges when dealing with the weather and pig containment.

 Fencing is a conundrum faced daily.
 The farm was established over 50 years ago, and most of the fencing was put in at that time.
 Over the years, the original woven wire has become worn out and we are constantly discovering holes in the fences.
 Heavy rains have washed away sections and created buildup of debris.
 Since pigs are curious creatures, they are always testing the fence.
-We repair the fences the best we can but have gradually begun the arduous process of replacing all the fences.
+We repair the fences the best we can, but we have gradually begun the arduous process of replacing all the fences.
 The woven wire will be replaced, but this time one strand of electric wire will be added about 6 inches above the ground along the inside.
 The electric wire will prevent the pigs from rooting underneath the wire and rubbing on the fence, which is the primary cause of escapes.

 Housing is another factor when using a pasture setting.
 Each paddock has 2-3 houses that measure 8x8 feet to provide shelter from the elements.
 Especially when loading the grow-outs, we never add more pigs than we have house space for.
 All the pigs should be able to comfortably fit in the houses at one time, which is approximately 10 market hogs.
 In the winter, straw bales are placed in the houses on a weekly basis.
 The straw gives the pigs a warm and dry place to lay and sleep.